-(37) Embodiments of the components of this description can be implemented in a computing system that includes a back end component, e.g., as a data server, or that includes a middleware component, e.g. an application server, or that includes a front end component, e.g., a client computer having a graphical user interface, a web browser, or an app through which a user can interact with an implementation of the subject matter described in this specification, or any combination of one or more such back end, middleware, or front end components.
+Embodiments of the components of this description can be implemented in a computing system that includes a back end component, e.g., as a data server, or that includes a middleware component, e.g. an application server, or that includes a front end component, e.g., a client computer having a graphical user interface, a web browser, or an app through which a user can interact with an implementation of the subject matter described in this specification, or any combination of one or more such back end, middleware, or front end components.
 The components of the system can be interconnected by any form or medium of digital data communication, e.g., a communication network.
 Examples of communication networks include a local area network (LAN) and a wide area network (WAN), e.g., the Internet.
+(400)

-(38) The computing system can include clients and servers.
+The described computing system can include clients and servers.
 A client and server are generally remote from each other and typically interact through a communication network.
 The relationship of client and server arises by virtue of computer programs running on the respective computers and having a client-server relationship to each other.
-In some embodiments, a server transmits data, e.g., an HTML web page page, to a user device, e.g., for purposes of displaying data to and receiving user input from a user interacting with the device, which acts as a client.
+In some embodiments, a server transmits data, e.g., an HTML web page, to a user device, e.g., for purposes of displaying data to and receiving user input from a user interacting with the device (403), which acts as a client.
 Data generated at the user device, e.g., a result of the user interaction, can be received at the server from the device.

-(39) The components of this description contains many specific implementation details, however these should not be construed as limitations on the scope of any invention or on the scope of what may be claimed, but rather as descriptions of features that may be specific to particular embodiments of particular inventions.
+The foregoing description describes certain implementation details, however these should not be construed as limitations on the scope of any invention or on the scope of what may be claimed, but rather as descriptions of features that may be specific to particular embodiments of particular inventions.
 Certain features that are described in this specification in the context of separate embodiments can also be implemented in combination in a single embodiment.
 Conversely, various features that are described in the context of a single embodiment can also be implemented in multiple embodiments separately or in any suitable subcombination.

-(40) Similarly, while operations are depicted in the drawings and recited in the claims in a particular order, this should not be understood as requiring that such operations be performed in the particular order shown or in sequential order, or that all illustrated operations be performed, to achieve desirable results.
+Similarly, while operations are depicted in the drawings and recited in the claims in a particular order, this should not be understood as requiring that such operations be performed in the particular order shown or in sequential order, or that all illustrated operations be performed, to achieve desirable results.
 In certain circumstances, multitasking and parallel processing may be advantageous.
 Moreover, the separation of various system modules and components in the embodiments described above should not be understood as requiring such separation in all embodiments, and it should be understood that the described program components and systems can generally be integrated together in a single software product or packaged into multiple software products.